As the Premier League season reaches the crucial festive period, Willie Duncan examines which managers are under threat as the 'Sack Race' intensifies

 Reading’s most recent defeat, a 3-0 loss at the hands of Sunderland, would have been a real concern for McDermott but offered some comfort to former Celtic and Aston Villa boss Martin O’Neill – now in charge of the Black Cats.

-Sunderland’s win over McDermott’s men was just their second victory in 12 matches and eased some of the considerable pressure on O’Neill.
+Sunderland’s win over McDermott’s men was just their second victory in 12 matches and considerably eased some of the pressure on O’Neill.

 Despite that victory, though, the Northern Irishman is Paddy Power’s second favourite at 4/1 (5.0) to be the next Premier League manager to depart his current post.